 EVELYNE AXELL

-Evelyne Axell (b.
-1935 in Namur, Belgium) began her career as a TV presenter, becoming a charismatic and acclaimed theatre and film actress in Paris and Brussels, as well as a scriptwriter.
+Evelyne Axell (born 1935 in Namur, Belgium; died 1972 in Belgium) began her career as a TV presenter, becoming a charismatic and acclaimed theatre and film actress in Paris and Brussels, as well as a scriptwriter.
 In 1964, due to the misogyny inherent within the film industry, she decided to quit her promising acting career to pursue painting.
 It was during the filming of one of her husband’s documentaries, “Dieu est-il Pop?”, that she met in London with Allen Jones, Peter Phillips, Pauline Boty, Peter Blake, Patrick Caulfield, and Joe Tilson.
 She then decided to embrace Pop Art.

 Read more